KrauseFx/krausefx.com/_posts/2026-02-23-openclaw-my-automation-setup.md

 For the sake of this prototype, I setup a simple Firebase service for easy & fast real-time sharing of the current context with my OpenClaw agent, without the need to use the gateway.
 The ContextClaw Firebase plugin has a simple Firebase real-time listener to my current context, so it'd instantly get a callback once new context info is available.

-Once I (or I guess `gpt-5.3-codex`) got it to work, I asked a simple question to my bot:
+Once I got it to work (or I guess `gpt-5.3-codex`), I asked a simple question to my bot:

 <img src="/assets/posts/openclaw/openclaw-context.png " />